CB2 (Cannabinoid-2 Receptor)

-“The body has two main cannabinoid receptors — CB1 and CB2.”
+“The body has two main cannabinoid receptors — the CB1 receptor and the CB2 receptor.”

-Cannabinoid receptors are an essential component of the body’s endogenous, or endocannabinoid system (ECS).
+Cannabinoid receptors are an essential component of the body’s endocannabinoid system (ECS).
 Every function in our bodies requires balance, or homeostasis, to perform at maximum capacity.
-The ECS helps the body maintain homeostasis through its three main components: “messenger” molecules called cannabinoids, the receptors that these molecules bind to, and the enzymes that break them down for the body to synthesize.
+The ECS, which is made up of a network of endocannabinoid receptors, helps the body maintain homeostasis through its three main components: “messenger” molecules called cannabinoids, the receptors that these molecules bind to, and the enzymes that break them down for the body to synthesize.
 Pain, stress, appetite, energy metabolism, cardiovascular function, reward and motivation, reproduction, and sleep are all functions that the ECS can modulate.